BricksRL: A Platform for Democratizing Robotics and Reinforcement Learning Research and Education with LEGO

-Furthermore, the use of foundation models such as VIP \cite{ma_vip_nodate} is made available through transforms with TorchRL and enhances the capabilities of experimentation with BricksRL.
-Detail descriptions of the environments that we implemented for the robots used in our experiments can be found in \ref{appendix_environment}.
+Additionally, the integration of foundation models like VIP \cite{ma_vip_nodate} through transforms expands the experimentation capabilities within BricksRL.
+Detailed descriptions of the environments we implemented for our experiments, along with a template for creating custom environments, can be found in \ref{appendix_environment} and \ref{custom_env}, respectively.

 \paragraph{Agent-Environment Communication.} For communication and data exchange between agent and environment, BricksRL makes use of TensorDict \cite{bou_torchrl_2023} as a data carrier.
 TensorDict enables a standardized and adaptable transmission of information between agent and environment.
 TensorDict can handle a wide range of data as observation by accurately describing the observation specs in the environment, without modifying the agent's or environment's essential structure.
 It enables users to shift between vector and picture observations or a combination of the two.
 This is a crucial building component for being flexible to train different algorithms on robots performing a variety of tasks with and without sensors of the LEGO ecosystem.